21 CFR Part 11 Electronic Records and Electronic Signatures and Data Integrity

 Expand/Collapse Expand/Collapse

-• Conduct Data Integrity and ERES assessments.
+• Conduct effective Data Integrity and ERES assessments, including mapping data lifecycles and identifying Critical Data

 Who are the tutors?